benspector-mls/problem-set-x-stacks-queues/README.md

 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)

 ### Coding Exercises
-Answer the following questions in `exercises.py` or `exercises.js`.
-Run unit test with the `pytest` command for Python, or `npm test` for JS.
-Ensure all tests are passing before submitting this problem set.

 1. Implement a Stack.

 2. Implement a Queue.

 3. Implement a [Deque](https://bradfieldcs.com/algos/deques/introduction/).

 **Use a Stack to solve the following three problems in linear runtime.**